China Scholars Program

 Real-time, “virtual classrooms” with leading scholars, experts, and former government officials from Stanford University and other institutions, provide a rigorous learning experience.
 The program also includes an opportunity to meet with high school students in China participating in SPICE’s Stanford e-China Program.

-Students who successfully complete the course will earn Stanford Continuing Studies Program credit and a Certificate of Completion from SPICE, Stanford University.
+Students who successfully complete the course will earn Stanford Continuing Studies Program credit.

 CSP in the News